Getting a jury service notice

 - by post to the address on your questionnaire.

-You will need the barcode number from your notice to complete the form online.
+You will need the juror number from your notice to complete the form online.

 Not completing the questionnaire

 The questionnaire is a legal document and it’s an offence to not complete it fully and truthfully, or not return it by the specified date.
-You may be fined up to $1000 or be imprisoned for up to two months if you fail to do so.
-You may also still be placed in the second ballot for jury service.
+You may be fined or be imprisoned if you fail to do so.

 Losing your questionnaire